kongaskristjan/group-policy-annealing/README.md

 ## Future

-Current evidence does not support policy annealing to be state of the art.
-However, it does
+Current experiments are promising, but as of now, there's no evidence for anything state of the art.